 Before you start sewing, do yourself a big favor and buy some Anti-Glue Needles.
 I use these needles for my applique projects.
 Normal needles will gunk up as you sew through fusible webbing and need constant cleaning.
 Anti-Glue Needles are coated so they glide through tacky interfacings and webbings, reducing the need to clean to an infrequent task.
 Next, I place a tear away stabilizer sheet under the section of applique design I intend to stitch over.
 This prevents puckering and makes it easier to move your fabric under the sewing machine foot.
 If you have a wide mouth machine foot, now is the time to use it!
 Many modern machines come with one by default, so check the drawer on your machine.
 It will make seeing your applique design edges easier.
 You can use a standard zig-zag stitch or a customized satin stitch to finish your applique's edges.
 Vinyl can be tacked down with a straight stitch.
 It's all up to your personal preference.
 Regardless of what stitch you use, follow the outside edge of your design at a slow to medium speed.
 Having patience will yield better results.
 This stage takes time, so I like to listen to audio books while I do this.

 Once your sewing is done, carefully tear off the stabilizer from the underside of your project and iron it again.
 Stand back and admire your handiwork!
 It's a satisfying experience.
-Want to try out the applique pattern I used in this tutorial?
-You can get it or the whole Champion's Tunic Sewing Pattern in my shop!
+Want to try out the pattern I used in this tutorial?
+Check out the Swordsman Tunic Outfit in our store!

 Post Update:

-This post has been relocated with minor modifications to my new website hosting in January 2021.
+This post has been relocated with minor modifications to our new website hosting in January 2021.
 Previous comments on the post were not migrated.